maneesha777/Datascience/python_oops_assignment/python_oops.md

       try:
       statement(s) `

- Statements that can raise exceptions are kept inside the try clause and the statements that handle the exception are written inside except clause.
+ Statements that can raise exceptions are kept inside the try block and the statements that handle the exception are written inside except clause.
+The code inside the try block will execute when there is no error in the program.
+Whereas the code inside the except block will execute whenever the program encounters some error in the preceding try block.

 ### Q24.
 What are the two most popular try statement variations?
 Ans.